Wikidepia/bibs4mendeley-docs/docs/README.md

 ## How do I install Bibs for Mendeley?

 To install Bibs for Mendeley, simply visit the [Google Workspace Marketplace](https://workspace.google.com/marketplace/), search for "Bibs for Mendeley" and click the "Install" button.
 Once installed, you can access Bibs for Mendeley directly from Google Docs.

+# Issues

+If you encounter any issues or have any feedback, please feel free to [submit an issue on GitHub](https://github.com/Wikidepia/bibs4mendeley-docs/issues).
+You can also reach out to us via email at [bibs@akmal.dev](mailto:bibs@akmal.dev).
+We appreciate your feedback and will do our best to address any concerns promptly.